ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 ---
 category: update-guides
 order: 10
-meta-title: CKEditor 5 updating documentation
+meta-title: Updating | CKEditor 5 Documentation
 meta-description: Learn how to maintain and keep your CKEditor 5 up-to-date at all times.
 ---

-# Updating CKEditor 5
+# Updating CKEditor&nbsp;5

 <info-box>
-  This guide covers the topic of keeping your CKEditor 5 copy up-to-date.
-If you would like to upgrade from CKEditor 4 to CKEditor 5, please see the {@link updating/migration-from-ckeditor-4 Migrating from CKEditor 4} guide instead.
+  This guide covers the topic of keeping your CKEditor&nbsp;5 copy up-to-date.
+If you would like to upgrade from CKEditor 4 to CKEditor&nbsp;5, please see the {@link updating/migration-from-ckeditor-4 Migrating from CKEditor 4} guide instead.
 </info-box>

 ## Updating the editor

-CKEditor 5 is delivered in several ways and the most flexible and popular one is by using npm packages.
+CKEditor&nbsp;5 is delivered in several ways and the most flexible and popular one is by using npm packages.
 The updating process is simple and narrows down to, depending on the installation method, downloading a new package or updating package versions in the `package.json` file.

 Before proceeding with an update, it is highly recommended to [read the changelog](https://github.com/ckeditor/ckeditor5/blob/stable/CHANGELOG.md) for the latest version to learn about all changes introduced in the release.
 You should especially pay attention to any possible {@link updating/versioning-policy#major-and-minor-breaking-changes breaking changes}.
 This step is crucial if you develop your own custom features and modify the editor, as sometimes, changes in our code might affect these custom solutions.